According to the Department of Justice of the United States of America

 You can make a protective barrier by dragging and dropping the pin.
 If your kid wanders outside of the designated area, an urgent notification will be sent to you.

 After a complete charge, the tracker has a battery life of more than 14 days.
-And a sleep mode that extends the battery life to six months.

 Help and assistance for customers